ux-studies/summer-2021/scenarios/README.md

 # scenarios

+Scenarios include the user study task files organized by participant number.

+Overview of instructions:

-Download the corresponding participant folder and follow instructions in the respective "studies/P#" folder to complete the tasks.
+- Download the corresponding participant folder and follow instructions in the respective "studies/P#" folder to complete the tasks.